AksuMelike/DSA210-Project/README.md

 ## Goals and Next Steps

 ### 1. **Initial Analysis**
-   - Conduct a thorough exploration of Spotify data to identify overall listening habits, including peak listening times, preferred genres, and any notable changes on exam days.
+   - Conduct a thorough exploration of Spotify data to identify overall listening habits, including peak listening times, and any notable changes on exam days.
    - Analyze exam day data to pinpoint recurring patterns in scheduling and duration.

 ### 2. **Understanding Connections**
-   - Investigate potential links between changes in music listening habits (e.g., genres, times, and durations) and exam schedules.
+   - Investigate potential links between changes in music listening habits (e.g., times, and durations) and exam schedules.
    - Explore whether specific music patterns are more common during pre-exam or post-exam periods.

 ### 3. **Modeling and Insights**
    - Use clustering techniques to group similar music listening behaviors around exam days.
-   - Highlight patterns and trends in music consumption during high-focus periods.
+   - Highlight patterns in music consumption during high-focus periods.

 ### 4. **Reporting and Visualization**
    - Create detailed visualizations and summaries of the analysis.